-- Agreement: the agreement between Parties under which Woosa undertakes towards the Licensee to use a Plugin, including associated Services.
+- Agreement: the agreement between Parties under which Woosa undertakes towards the Licensee to use one or more Plugins, including associated Services.

 - Distance Agreement: an Agreement concluded between Woosa and a Consumer within the framework of an organized system for distance contracting without simultaneous personal presence of Woosa and the Consumer, whereby, up to and including the time of concluding the Agreement, only use is made of one or more means of distance communication, such as an Agreement with a Consumer that is concluded directly through the ordering process on the Website.
 An Agreement is therefore not a Distance Agreement if it does not use an organized system for distance communication, for example in the event the Agreement is concluded by means of a simple e-mail message or in the event that the Consumer has the contact details of Woosa on the internet or in a telephone book. searches and concludes an Agreement by telephone.

-- Plugin: the WooCommerce plugin to be used by Woosa under the Agreement for the Licensee, of which the Licensee obtains the non-exclusive right of use for the duration of the Agreement.
+- Plugin: every WooCommerce plugin to be used by Woosa under the Agreement for the Licensee, of which the Licensee obtains the non-exclusive right of use for the duration of the Agreement.

 - Services / Services: the services to be provided by Woosa in the context of the Agreement and the use of the Plugin, including offering updates of the Plugin and support and helpdesk services.